-Any further development resulting from this project will be consistent with existing uses in the surrounding area permitted in the General Agriculture (A-2) zoning district.
+No construction is proposed at this time.
+However, under the Zoning Ordinance for the A-2 zoning district, each proposed parcel may have a maximum of two dwelling units and one junior accessory dwelling unit (JADU).
+The second dwelling unit may be either a single-family dwelling or an accessory dwelling unit (ADU).
+Any further development resulting from this project will be consistent with existing uses in the surrounding area permitted in the A-2 (General Agriculture) zoning district.
 Accordingly, no adverse impacts to the existing visual character of the site or its surroundings are anticipated.
-Consistent with the findings of the GPU EIR, the potential impacts associated with Aesthetics are considered to be less than significant.
-If approved, both parcels will maintain consistency with the density and intensity allowed with the "Agricultural" designation of the General Plan as well as the uses permitted in the General Agricultural (A-2) zoning district.
-Accordingly, the potential impacts to Aesthetics are considered to be consistent with those considered in the GPU EIR.
+Consistent with the findings of the GPU EIR, the potential impacts associated with aesthetics are considered to be less than significant.
+If approved, all proposed parcels will maintain consistency with the density and intensity allowed with the "Agricultural" designation of the General Plan as well as the uses permitted in the A-2 (General Agricultural) zoning district.
+Accordingly, the potential impacts to aesthetics are considered to be consistent with those considered in the GPU EIR.

-References: Application Materials; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.
+References: Application materials; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation.